Dice-Punk-Press/open-d12/src/core-rules.typ

 The *Narrator* may award bonus dice (or penalty dice) for having the right (or wrong) tools for the job.
 Some things should be impossible or very difficult to do without the right tools.

+== Opposed rolls and combat
+If two characters are trying to achieve opposing goals then the *Narrator* may call for an *opposed roll*.
+In this case both characters make a *roll* and the character with the lowest *result* that is also a *success* wins.

+Opposed roles may use the same *skill* or different *skills*, depending on the situation.

+If both characters fail the *roll* then the *Narrator* should resolve the situation in a way that makes sense for the game.

+=== Combat
+In the core rules combat is a special case of an *opposed roll* where one character (the attacker) is trying to inflict damage on another (the defender) and reduce that defender's *chances* by one.

+Depending on the situation surrounding the roll the defending character may be able to make a *roll* to avoid the damage.
+Typically if the defender knows about the attack and is sufficiently mobile then they will be able to make a *roll* to defend themselves.

+*Example:* _In our simple 'sword and sorcery' example a goblin non player character attacks a player character.
+Both characters have seen each other and are ready for battle.
+The Narrator rolls the goblin's attack skill and the player rolls their character's defense skill.
+If both rolls succeed then the lowest roll 'wins'._

+Depending on the scope and setting of the game it may be necessary to decide which skills can and cannot be used to defend against each other.
+For example, could a _defense_ skill be used to defend against _magic_?

 = Running the game
 == Starting the game